 How is a neck lift performed?

-At 22 Plastic Surgery, Dr. Reuben and Dr. Clayton typically use two options for our neck lift patients.
+At 22 Plastic Surgery, Dr. Reuben typically uses two options for our neck lift patients.
 The method they will use depends on your unique situation and the kind of changes you seek.

 - Traditional neck lift — For a traditional neck lift, we make an incision that originates in the sideburn area and continues down below the ear, terminating in the hair at the back of the scalp.
 The skin is pulled away to access the fat.
 This is usually re-sculpted, especially in the jowl area.
 If there is a good deal of fat pushing down and creating a double chin, limited liposuction can be used to remove it.
 If necessary, a second incision may be made under the chin for better access.
 After dealing with the fat, next up is the platysma muscle.
 This muscle runs from the upper parts of the pectoral and deltoid muscles all the way up onto and around the jaw.
 This is the muscle that creates neck banding when it loosens.
 We tighten the platysma to eliminate this banding.
 The last step is to pull the skin back up, re-draping it, and trimming away any excess.

-- Limited incision neck lift — Rather than the relatively lengthy incision required with a traditional neck lift, here Dr. Reuben or Clayton make small incisions only around the ears.
+- Limited incision neck lift — Rather than the relatively lengthy incision required with a traditional neck lift, here Dr. Reuben makes small incisions only around the ears.
 Of course, the limited size of the incisions also only allows a smaller degree of tightening and repositioning.

 What will my recovery be like after a neck lift?